zeeshangtk/ArrestDB/README.md

 ArrestDB is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases.

-ArrestDB provides a REST API that maps directly to your database stucture with no configuation.
+ArrestDB provides a REST API that maps directly to your database structure with no configuration.

+##Usage

 Lets suppose you have set up ArrestDB at `http://api.example.com/` and that your database has a table named `customers`.
 To get a list of all the customers in the table you would simply need to do: